Call4Cloud | MMP-C | Autopilot | Device Preparation

 Part 3:

-The third part will be zooming into a specific function I couldn’t explain before but stumbling through the internet and looking at some MS Docs (yeah apparently it already was documented in 2020!!)This blogpost will be a small one but I needed to pull it apart!
+The third part will be zooming into a specific function I couldn’t explain before but stumbling through the internet and looking at some MS Docs (yeah apparently it already was documented in 2020!!)This blogpost will be small, but I needed to pull it apart!

 Part 4:

-Besides the “manager“, I am also zooming into the declarative part a bit more.
+Besides the “manager“, I am also zooming into the declarative part more.

 Part 5: